Alliances (The Wire): Western District

 Lieutenant Charlie Marimow meets with Assistant State's Attorney Rhonda Pearlman and Western district commander Major Cedric Daniels to discuss executing a series of warrants in the Western district.
 Daniels obligingly provides Marimow with the extra manpower he will require.
 Pearlman warns Marimow that he is wasting his wiretap on low-level targets that she will refuse to litigate against and refuses to accept responsibility for any mistakes he makes.

 Marimow briefs his own men along with Daniels's DEU squad and flex squad and tries to convince them of the importance of the raids.
 After the briefing, Ellis Carver questions Thomas "Herc" Hauk about the logic of attempting street rips against Marlo Stanfield's people and advises Herc to take an interest in Royce's continued success because Royce will be unable to advance Herc's career unless he retains his position as mayor.
 Pearlman discusses her career with Daniels.
-With Marimow in charge of the major crimes unit and the subpoenas issued against Royce fundraisers, she has lost hope in her work and begins thinking where she can beg Demper to be reassigned.
+With Marimow in charge of the major crimes unit and the subpoenas issued against Royce fundraisers, Pearlman has lost hope in her position and begins wondering where she might ask Demper to reassign her.

-Marimow's raids are disastrous: stash houses from the wiretap have long since moved and very few arrests are made.
-Marimow believes that the drug dealers are stupid and claims they must have been tipped off, and diverts the blame onto his sergeant by insisting that he find out more about Marlo.
-Carver steps in with some information about Marlo: he holds court in the same open area but otherwise moves around.
+Marimow's raids are disastrous: Stash houses from the wiretap have long since moved, and very few arrests are made.
+Marimow believes that the drug dealers are stupid, claiming they must have been tipped off, and diverts the blame onto his sergeant by insisting that he find out more about Marlo.
+Carver steps in and mentions that Marlo often holds court in a particular open area.
 Marimow tells Herc to come up with an investigative plan using this tip.
-Herc, Officer Kenneth Dozerman and Detective Leander Sydnor set up a concealed surveillance camera at Marlo's meeting place, but their efforts are noticed by a Stanfield soldier.
+Herc, Officer Kenneth Dozerman, and Detective Leander Sydnor set up a concealed surveillance camera at Marlo's meeting place, but their efforts are noticed by a Stanfield soldier.
 Herc believes that the camera will build a case for them if they can find someone who can read lips to tell them what Marlo is saying and dismisses Sydnor's questions about the legality of the approach.
-Herc spends the morning making campaign calls for Royce.
-His direct approach has some success with the voters.
+Herc spends some time making campaign calls for Royce.
+His direct approach has some success with a voter.